 - Hide harmful household supplies and medications

-- Empty bookshelves and other high shelves
+- Remove books and other objects from high shelves

-- Search for a dog-proof trash can
+- Get a dog-proof trash can

-10. Get the Temperature Right
+10. Notice the Temperature

 Do you live in an area of extremes, where it can get very hot or very cold?